asphodelian/TCR-Project/README.md

 ![TCR](https://github.com/asphodelian/TCR-Project/assets/125179245/a2740f4d-489a-4fd8-8634-e3a3a7ec136c)

 The main motivation of this research was to see if we can use the TCR/BCR (B-Cell Receptor) profile to predict the cancer type, if we can find some features of the TCR/BCR profile that can distinguish between different cancer types.
 However, with this work, we're using a dataset that looks at covid and healthy patients, where our Y is the disease stage (active, recovered, healthy).

+We have also added in two datasets concerning lung patients and will be applying the same techniques used in the covid/healthy datasets.

 ## Inside the Repo
 1. Code Script